SAP-archive/teched2020-DAT162/exercises/ex3/README.md

 ORDER BY cnt;
 ```

-7. The results look as expected, more than 8 persons are in each group.
+7. The results look as expected, at least 8 persons are in each group.

 <br>![](/exercises/ex3/images/indistinguishable_persons.png)